Ultimate Guide To The Best Cities In Morocco For Every Traveler

 5. Tangier – Gateway to Europe

-Tangier, located at the northern tip of Morocco, is where Africa meets Europe.
+Tangier is one of the Best Cities in Morocco to Visit, located at the northern tip of Morocco, is where Africa meets Europe.
 Its strategic location along the Strait of Gibraltar has given it a unique history, attracting artists, writers, and international visitors for centuries.

-Tangier’s medina is smaller than those in other cities, but it’s full of character, with winding streets leading to historic sites like the Kasbah and the American Legation Museum, which commemorates the long-standing diplomatic relations between Morocco and the United States.
+Tangier’s medina is smaller than those in other cities, but it’s full of character.
+With winding streets leading to historic sites like the Kasbah and the American Legation Museum.
+Which commemorates the long-standing diplomatic relations between Morocco and the United States.

 Tangier’s coastal location also makes it a great destination for beach lovers.
 With nearby beaches like Plage de Sidi Kacem offering a peaceful escape.